-The following table sets forth our capitalization as of September 30, 2003 and as adjusted to reflect our receipt of the estimated net proceeds of \$198.3 million from this offering and the application of the proceeds therefrom, assuming a public offering price of \$11.50 per share, the mid-point of the price range shown on the cover of this prospectus.
+The following table sets forth our capitalization as of September 30, 2003 and as adjusted to reflect our receipt of the estimated net proceeds of \$154.8 million from this offering and the application of the proceeds therefrom.
 The table set forth below should be read in conjunction with our consolidated financial statements, related notes and other financial information included elsewhere in this prospectus.

-03
+At Septer nber 30, 2003

-Actual А As adjusted
+Actual As Adjusted

-(Dollars in thousands) ls)
+ands)

 Notes payable \$ 31,833 \$ 31,833

 Company-obligated mandatorily redeemable preferred securities of American Equity Capital Trust II 74,959 74,959

 Minority interest in subsidiary:

 Company-obligated convertible mandatorily redeemable preferred securities of American Equity Capital Trust I 25,910 25,910

 Stockholders' equity:

 Series preferred stock, \$1 par value per share, 2,000,000 shares authorized; 625,000 shares of 1998 Series A

 Participating Preferred Stock issued and outstanding 625 625

 Common stock, par value \$1 per share, 75,000,000 shares authorized; 14,594,035 shares issued and outstanding

 (33,294,035 shares as adjusted) 14,594 33,294

-Additional paid-in capital 57,871 237,423
+Additional paid-in capital 57,871 193,945

 Accumulated other comprehensive loss (13,895) (13,895)

 Retained earnings 34,243 34,243

-Total stockholders' equity 93,438 291,690
+Total stockholders' equity 93,438 248,212

-Total capitalization \$ 226,140 \$ 424,392
+Total capitalization \$ 226,140 \$ 380,914

-The table above excludes (i) 1,875,000 shares of common stock issuable upon the conversion of our series preferred stock and (ii) 2,591,014 shares issuable upon the conversion of the 8% trust preferred securities at a conversion price of \$10.00 per share (based upon an assumed offering price of \$11.50 per share).
-The table above also excludes (i) 2,157,375 shares of common stock issuable upon the exercise of outstanding management subscription rights, with an exercise price of \$5.33 per share and (ii) 4,303,760 shares reserved for future issuances under our stock option plans and other stock option agreements including shares of common stock issuable upon the exercise of outstanding management.
+The table above excludes (i) 1,875,000 shares of common stock issuable upon the conversion of our series preferred stock and (ii) 3,198,717 shares issuable upon the conversion of the 8% trust preferred securities at a conversion price of \$8.10 per share (based upon the initial public offering price).
+The table above also excludes (i) 2,157,375 shares of common stock issuable upon the exercise of outstanding management subscription rights, with an exercise price of

+\$5.33 per share and (ii) 4,303,760 shares reserved for future issuances under our stock option plans and other stock option agreements including shares of common stock issuable upon the exercise of outstanding stock options.
+See "Management-Executive Compensation".
 The table above also excludes 1,059,292 shares reserved for issuance under the NMO Deferred Compensation Plan as described in note 10 to our audited consolidated financial statements and 310,723 shares reserved for issuance under deferred compensation agreements with certain employees and consultants.

-At Septer nber 30, 2003 Actual As Adjusted Ratio of debt to total capitalization(a) Ratio of debt and company-obligated convertible mandatorily redeemable 47.2% 25.2% preferred securities of American Equity Capital Trust I to total capitalization 58.7% 31.3%
+At Septen nber 30, 2003

+Actual As Adjusted

+Ratio of debt to total capitalization(a) 47.2% 28.0%

+Ratio of debt and company-obligated convertible mandatorily redeemable preferred securities of American Equity Capital Trust I to

+total capitalization 58.7% 34.8%